-The bill H. 4001 seeks to amend Section 61-6-4160 of the South Carolina Code of Laws, which currently prohibits the sale of alcoholic liquors on Sundays, Christmas Day, and during certain periods proclaimed by the Governor.
-The proposed amendment allows local governing bodies to authorize the sale of alcoholic liquors on Sundays under specific conditions.
-It establishes a framework for issuing permits for Sunday sales, which can occur between 1:00 p.m. and 5:00 p.m. in counties or municipalities that approve such sales through a majority vote in a referendum.
+The bill H. 4001 seeks to amend Section 61-6-4160 of the South Carolina Code of Laws, which currently prohibits the sale of alcoholic liquors on Sundays, Christmas Day, and during periods proclaimed by the Governor.
+The proposed amendment allows certain local governing bodies to authorize the sale of alcoholic liquors on Sundays under specific conditions.
+It establishes a framework for issuing permits for Sunday sales, which can occur between 1:00 p.m. and 5:00 p.m. in counties or municipalities that approve such sales through a referendum.
+The Department of Revenue will oversee the permit process, charging a nonrefundable filing fee and an annual permit fee, with certain waivers available for specific applicants.

 Latest Version: 61-6-4160